A Perth school’s commitment to reconciliation has earned recognition at the national level.

 Noongar Elders, artists and speakers are engaged to share their knowledge, which has encouraged the building of strong community links over time.

-Winterfold Primary School principal Kim Calabrese said it was fantastic for the school to be named a finalist.
+Winterfold Primary School principal Kim Calabrese said it was fantastic for the school.

 “Since my arrival to Winterfold Primary School earlier this year I have seen firsthand just how embedded and valued reconciliation is to our school community,” she said.